ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * Reference: This contains a pointer to the public specification for the format of the item, if one exists.

 This Registry has been initially populated by the values in {{params}}.
 The specification column for all of these entries will be this document.

-## Ace Groupcomm Request Type Registry {#type}

-This specification establishes the "ACE Groupcomm Request Type" IANA Registry.
-The Registry has been created to use the "Expert Review Required" registration procedure {{RFC8126}}.
-Expert review guidelines are provided in {{review}}.

-The columns of this Registry are:

-* Name: This is a descriptive name that enables easier reference to the item.
-The name MUST be unique.
-It is not used in the encoding.

-* Value: This is the value used to identify the request.
-These values MUST be unique.
-The value must be a positive integer.

-* Reference: This contains a pointer to the public specification for the format of the item, if one exists.

-This Registry has been initially populated by the values in {{type-param}}.
-The reference column for all of these entries will be this document.
-The value 0 is to be marked as "Reserved".

 ## ACE Groupcomm Key Registry {#iana-key}